Metals and Energy Finance MSc

-Department of Earth Science and Engineering students ranked the department at the top of the National Student Survey (NSS) in 2011 for both overall student satisfaction (98%) and employment (90% + employed).
+Department of Earth Science and Engineering students ranks highly in national surveys and university league tables.
 Our teaching received the top rating of 24/24 in an assessment by the Higher Education Funding Council of England.

 In the 2008 research assessment, all of the Department of Earth Science and Engineering’s research was evaluated as excellent and of international significance.